 Practical controls for the Mixed climate

-- Get a $10 hygrometer.
+- 1Get a $10 hygrometer.
 Track indoor relative humidity.
 Target 30-60%.

-- Ventilate bathrooms during AND for 20-30 minutes after every shower.
+- 2Ventilate bathrooms during AND for 20 to 30 minutes after every shower.

-- Vent the clothes dryer to outdoors.
+- 3Vent the clothes dryer to outdoors.
 Never indoors.

-- Address any plumbing leak within 24-48 hours of detection.
+- 4Address any plumbing leak within 24 to 48 hours of detection.

-- Maintain HVAC condensate drains -- inspect annually before cooling season.
+- 5Maintain HVAC condensate drains, inspect annually before cooling season.

-When climate-driven mould becomes an inspection-worthy problem
+When climate-driven mold becomes an inspection-worthy problem

-In Idaho, the threshold for hiring a professional mold inspector vs. handling it yourself is the same as elsewhere -- it's the symptoms that vary by climate.
+In Idaho, the threshold for hiring a professional mold inspector vs. handling it yourself is the same as elsewhere, it's the symptoms that vary by climate.

 - Persistent musty smell with no visible source